Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/manage-tokens.png
                 :width: 50%

         #.
-Enter a smart contract address on which to look for tokens.
+Enter a smart contract index on which to look for tokens.
 Click **Choose contract**.
-If you get an error that says **Invalid contract address** this means that the smart contract doesn’t exist, the smart contract doesn’t live up to the CIS-2 standard, or the smart contract doesn’t contain any tokens.
+If you get an error, this means that the smart contract doesn’t exist, the smart contract doesn’t live up to the CIS-2 standard, or the smart contract doesn’t contain any tokens.

             .. image:: ../images/browser-wallet/add-token-contract.png
                 :width: 50%